os-climate/ITR/docs/FunctionalOverview.rst

 Scopes
 ~~~~~~

-SBTi temperature scoring tool reports on the scores for Scope 1+2 and
+ITR temperature scoring tool reports on the scores for Scope 1+2 and
 Scope 1+2+3, however it is also possible to inspect the Scope 3 score
 individually.